Kero76/SciMS/README.md

 * user_role : Coming soon.
 * abstract : The number of character displayed on abstract on homepage, because the abstract element can huge and it truncate at XXX characters.
 * theme : If this attribute is empty, you don't use theme.
 So to fill this attribute, check the file themes.yml for add a theme.

+## How to use it
+To use SciMS project, you must register or connect on website.
+So, to write on article, you can go on administration on left navigation and click on articles link.
+Then, you can click on Write article below the table.<br>
+You're coming in a form with all information to describe the Article.
+Fill all fields and click on submit button to register the new article.<br>
+If you are an administrator website, you can create a new category on website on administration panel. <br>
+You can manage too all articles and users profile available on website.

 ## Features
 * Installation directly without modified settings files (See Installation part above).